 - Does it have substantially the same owners and officers? - Are the same individuals actively involved in running the business, regardless of whether they are officially listed as the owners/shareholders/officers? - If the taxpayer's owners or shareholders are different, is there evidence they acquired the business in an arm's-length transaction for fair market value? - Does the business provide substantially the same products, services, or functions as the prior business? - Does the business have substantially the same customers as the prior business? - Does the business have substantially the same assets as the prior business? - Does the business have the same location/telephone number/fax number, etc. as the prior business?
-See IRC Section 6330(h).

-• A business won't be treated as a predecessor if there was a genuine change in control and ownership, as where the business was acquired in an arm's-length transaction for fair market value, where the previous owners have ceased all involvement.
+See IRC Section 6330(h). - A business won't be treated as a predecessor if there was a genuine change in control and ownership, as where the business was acquired in an arm's-length transaction for fair market value, where the previous owners have ceased all involvement.
 The IRS's guidance lists examples of predecessor status and explains how to determine if a business requesting a Collection Due Process hearing for employment taxes is a "predecessor."
 There's no right to a Collection Due Process hearing to resolve the employment tax liabilities if you already had your chance.

-For alerts to future tax articles, email me at Wood@WoodLLP.com.
-This discussion is not legal advice.
+This is not legal advice.
+For tax alerts or tax advice, email me at Wood@WoodLLP.com.